-- Major Foreign Holders of U.S. Treasury Securities.
-Includes comparison with data from the latest annual survey.
+- Major Foreign Holders of U.S. Treasury Securities (monthly)

 - Treasury bills and certificates held by foreigners are in the banking liabilities data (column 9 in files in section B).

 - Description of methodology.